Reece Shearsmith: Career

 From March 2006 to January 2007, he appeared in the West End as Leo Bloom in The Producers.

-In the 2008 English language DVD release of the cult 2006 Norwegian animated film Free Jimmy, Shearsmith voiced the character of "Ante", a heavy-set, bizarrely-dressed biker member of the "Lappish Mafia".
+In the 2008 English-language DVD release of the cult 2006 Norwegian animated film Free Jimmy, Shearsmith voiced the character of "Ante", a heavy-set, bizarrely dressed biker member of the "Lappish Mafia".
 In this, his voice is used along with Steve Pemberton and Mark Gatiss.
 Psychoville began June 2009 and marked his return to BBC2.
 The dark comedy series was written by Shearsmith and his League of Gentlemen writing partner Steve Pemberton.
 Both Shearsmith and Pemberton played numerous characters in the programme, which ran for two series and a Halloween special.

 In 2010 Shearsmith appeared in the John Landis black comedy Burke & Hare.
 In 2011, Cameron Mackintosh's new musical Betty Blue Eyes opened in the West End, in which Shearsmith played downtrodden husband Gilbert Chilvers (a chiropodist) alongside Sarah Lancashire.
-Also in 2011, he played Harry Wiseman in Eric & Ernie, a feature-length TV drama about Morecambe and Wise.

-In 2012, he appeared in Bad Sugar, a comedy pilot written by Sam Bain & Jesse Armstrong, along with Olivia Colman, Julia Davis and Sharon Horgan.
+In 2012, he appeared in Bad Sugar, a comedy pilot written by Sam Bain and Jesse Armstrong, along with Olivia Colman, Julia Davis and Sharon Horgan.
 A full series order was cancelled due to availability of the writers and cast.
 He also appeared in comedy pilot The Function Room.

+In 2012, he was nominated for his first Laurence Olivier Award in the Best Actor in a Musical category for his performance in Betty Blue Eyes.

 In 2013, he played Patrick Troughton in An Adventure in Space and Time, a docu-drama about the conception and making of Doctor Who, which was written by Mark Gatiss.
 He worked with Vic Reeves and Bob Mortimer again in the first series of House of Fools as Martin the ghost and in the Christmas special as Santa.
 He made two guest appearances in Jeremy Dyson's Psychobitches as Old Mother Shipton in series one and Princess Margaret in series two.
 Also in 2013, he starred in Ben Wheatley's A Field in England as Whitehead and appeared in The World's End.